mskold-ab/www-mskold-com/security/security.md

 - Authentication and authorization handled entirely by Azure DevOps — we never see or store your credentials.
 - Access governed by your existing Azure DevOps token model and least-privilege permissions

 For license assignment, we associate a license with a non-identifiable, extension-provided user ID, stored as extension data within your own Azure DevOps organization.
-Licenses validation is done in the client, No user/licenses assignemnt leaves your Azure DevOps instance.
+License validation occurs entirely client-side; no user or license assignment data leaves your Azure DevOps instance.

 ## Secure development practices

 We follow a modern Secure Development Lifecycle, including:

 - Branch protection and mandatory pull request reviews
-- Automated static application security testing (SAST) and OWASP Top 10 validation, using SonarQube and Snyk is done continously on each build.
+- Automated static application security testing (SAST) and OWASP Top 10 validation, using SonarQube and Snyk is done continuously on each build.
 - Continuous dependency vulnerability scanning (Snyk & Mend), with critical and high-severity issues prioritized for immediate remediation.
 - A deliberately minimal set of third-party libraries, kept current and continuously monitored